PrismMarketLabs/prism-docs/README.md

 # Prism Protocol Documentation

-Documentation for interacting with the Prism prediction protocol.
+Documentation for interacting with the Prism prediction protocol [https://prism.market](https://prism.market)

 Orderbooks are off-chain and are maintained by Prism.
 Only valid, pre-authorized, signed `PrismOrderIntentRequest` objects can be accepted by the smart contract for collateral token transfer (USDC).
 The public API is documented below (protobuf, gRPC).